ArchiveTeam/seesaw-kit/README.md

 A `Task` can work on multiple `Item`s at a time (e.g., multiple Wget downloads).
 The concurrency can be limited by wrapping the task in a `LimitConcurrency` `Task`: this will queue the items and run them one-by-one (e.g., a single Rsync upload).

 The `Pipeline` needs to be fed empty `Item` objects; by controlling the number of active `Item`s you can limit the number of items.
 (For example, add a new item each time an item leaves the pipeline.)

-The output for each item is recorded to an `OutputCollector`, so instead of writing it to stdout it could also be displayed in, for example, a web interface.

 With the `ItemValue`, `ItemInterpolation` and `ConfigValue` classes it is possible to pass item-specific arguments to the `Task` objects.
 The value of these objects will be re-evaluated for each item.
 Examples: a path name that depends on the item name, a configurable bandwidth limit, the number of concurrent downloads.